xxoommd/sophie-s-world/chapter02-the-top-hat.md

 You feel as if you are waking from an enchanted slumber.
 Who am I?
 You ask.
 You know that you are stumbling around on a planet in the universe.
 But what is the universe?

+Do you follow me, Sophie?
+Let's do another experiment in thought:

+One morning, Mom, Dad, and little Thomas, aged two or three, are having breakfast in the kitchen.
+After a while Mom gets up and goes over to the kitchen sink, and Dad - yes, Dad - flies up and floats around under the ceiling while Thomas sits watching.
+What do you think Thomas says?
+Perhaps he points up at his father and says: "Daddy's flying!"
+Thomas will certainly be astonished, but then he very often is.
+Dad does so many strange things that this business of a little flight over the breakfast table makes no difference to him.
+Every day Dad shaves with a funny machine, sometimes he climbs onto the roof and turns the TV aerial - or else he sticks his head under the hood of the car and comes up black in the face.